Charlotte Kent, PhD

 Charlotte Kent, PhD with Anna Ridler and Licia He at FEMG3N: Expanding the Art World with New Digital Practices, Victoria and Albert Museum, 12 October 2024. @ Perry Gibson.

-Charlotte Kent, PhD. is an arts writer and Associate Professor of Visual Culture, Head of Visual and Critical Studies at Montclair State University.
+Charlotte Kent, PhD. is an arts writer and Associate Professor of Visual Culture, Head of Visual and Critical Studies, Deputy Chair of the Department of Art and Design at Montclair State University.
 She is an Editor-at-Large for Brooklyn Rail and contributes to numerous arts and culture magazines, ranging from Art Forum to Wired.
 She is published in renowned academic journals, and speaks internationally.
+Recent publications include Contemporary Absurdities, Existential Crises, and Visual Art (Intellect Books, 2024) and Midnight Moment: A Decade of Artists in Times Square (Phaidon Press, 2024).

 CV.